naiyerasif/site/src/_data/posts/2021/2021-11-16-09-12-12-working-with-aws-on-local-using-localstack.md

 docker compose -f localstack.yml up -d
 ```

 Once the container is up and running, open a terminal and ping the healthcheck endpoint.
-If things are working, you would see the status as "running".
+If things are working, you would see the status of the available services as "available".

 ```sh prompt='1' caption='Healthcheck for LocalStack container'
 curl localhost:4566/health